 Why is engagement so crucial?
 In short, because social media platforms say so.

 Organic reach has dropped on almost every social media platform in recent years.
 However, accounts with higher social media engagement are the least affected.
-In fact, Facebook uses “meaningful engagement” as an important signal that a post should be prioritized.
+In fact, Facebook uses “meaningful interactions” as an important signal that a post should be prioritized.

 In other words, social media posts with more active and thoughtful interactions will get more reach.
 As Facebook explains: